geojupyter/workshop-open-source-geospatial/modules/05-sharing-and-publishing/index.md

 :::{youShouldNotice}
 ...the content is fairly simple.
-There is a title page, a blank table of contents, and then your content on the 3rd page.
+This is a template meant to produce preprints, so all the content is in one page, without page breaks.
 :::

 :::{gitCommitCheckpoint} Add PDF export